drocheam/optrace/docs/source/usage/image.rst

    r = 0.61 \frac{\lambda}{\text{NA}}

 Where :math:`\lambda` is the wavelength and :math:`\text{NA}` is the numerical aperture.
-While the limit is wavelength dependent, one fixed value is applied to all wavelengths
+While the limit is wavelength dependent, one fixed value is applied to all wavelengths for simplicity.
+Only the first two diffraction orders (core + 2 rings) are used, higher orders should have a negligible effect.

 .. note::

-   The limit parameter is only an estimation of how large the impact of a resolution limit on the image is.
+   | The limit parameter is only an estimation of how large the impact of a resolution limit on the image is.
-   The simulation neither knows the actual limit nor takes into interference and diffraction.
+   | The simulation neither knows the actual limit nor takes into interference and diffraction.
-   This can be seen as approximation for small angles, incoherent imaging and no destructice self-interference from a point source anywhere.

-.. list-table:: Images of the focus in the ``achromat.py`` example.
+.. list-table:: Images of the focus in the :ref:`example_achromat` example.
 From left to right: No filter, filter with 1 µm size, filter with 5 µm size.
 For a setup with a resolution limit of 5 µm we are clearly inside the limit, but even for 1 µm we are diffraction limited.
    :class: table-borderless

    * - .. figure:: ../images/rimage_limit_off.svg